Visiting Scholars

 2011-2012

-Catherine Moir is a Sylvia Naish Postgraduate Fellow at the Institute.
+Catherine Moir is a Sylvia Naish Scholar at the Institute.
 She is currently completing a PhD entitled 'Religion without God?
 Towards a Blochian Critique of East German Folk Atheism' at the University of Sheffield's Centre for Ernst Bloch Studies.
 She has published on the translation of religious texts and on religion and atheism in the former East Germany.
-During her fellowship, she will work in collaboration with Johan Siebers on the relationship between translation and Utopia.
+During her stay, she will work in collaboration with Johan Siebers on the relationship between translation and Utopia.
 [November 2011]